BrodieHay/GroceryCo_CheckoutSystem/README.md

     (the products will be seen as not in inventory)
 A product can only have a single promotion at any time, adding a new promotion for an item will overwrite the last The entire program only runs once so multiple customers cant check out in one session.
 This is similar to a self checkout in that every transaction is a different session

+#Notes
+**Last minute change: I had to change where the user input for products and promotions is first read, it is now checkout.py in get items and get promos respectively.
+This was to get the tests working as I was unable to simulate command line input while the functions were being tested so feeding it in from as a reference was the solution

+I would like to add more testing in the future, but due to my limited experience with pytest, some of the testing was done by hand.
+This will be worked on going forward to improve efficiency and skills